andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 | [[Python/1 General/5 Datatype#Complex\|Complex]]       | complex() | `1j`, `1.2-0.5j`              | complex number with real and imaginary part                                                      |
 | [[Python/1 General/5 Datatype#Range\|Range]]           | range()   | `range(8)`, `range(2, 99, 3)` | range of numbers                                                                                 |

-> [!todo]- not exam relevant
-> These functions/methods are mostly not exam relevant.

 There are a few built-in functions/methods to check if something is a specific type of data.
 These are helpful to check input, potentially before converting it.

 - **String Methods:** `.isdigit()`, `.isalpha()`, `.isalnum()`, `.isdecimal()`, `.isnumeric()`, `.isspace()`.